 - The market for the products and services that we offer is rapidly evolving and highly competitive.
-We may be unable to compete effectively. - The 5G fixed wireless access gateway business is subject to a number of challenges that will be difficult to overcome. - The market for asset management and fleet management solutions and the markets for telemetry and tracking solutions are all highly fragmented and competitive, with low barriers to entry.
-If we do not compete effectively, our operating results may be harmed.
+We may be unable to compete effectively. - The market for asset management and fleet management solutions and the markets for telemetry and tracking solutions are all highly fragmented and competitive, with low barriers to entry.
+If we do not compete effectively, our operating results may be harmed. - · Industry consolidation may result in increased competition, which could result in a loss of customers or a reduction in revenue.